yoshuawuyts/server-error/README.md

 ## API
 ### error = serverError(log, opts?)
 Create a new error object that logs to a logger.
-Takes options:
-- __logLevel:__ which level to log.
-Defaults to `'info'`

 ### error.client(message)
 Create a new client error that defaults to statusCode 400.
 Takes either a string or object.
+Uses `log.warn`.

 ### error.server(message)
 Create a new server error that defaults to statusCode 500.
 Takes either a string or object.
+Uses `log.error`.

 ### error.wrap(error)
 Wrap an existing error into an error that can be returned to the client.
 Useful